rickkas7/PublishQueuePosixRK/README.md

 ## Version History

+### 0.0.7 (2024-07-12)

+- Fixed the particle.ignore file to prevent uploading docs and more-tests.

 ### 0.0.6 (2023-10-22)

 - Added `withPublishCompleteUserCallback()` to set a callback function or C++ lambda that is called when